chinmayaj88/clean_architecture_ecommerce_backend/README.md

 ### Why This Structure?

-**Clean Architecture Layers**:
+I organized it this way to keep business logic separate from frameworks:

-- `core/` - Pure business logic, no framework dependencies
+- `core/` - Business logic only, no Express/Prisma dependencies
-- `application/` - Orchestrates use cases, framework-agnostic
+- `application/` - Controllers that orchestrate use cases
-- `infrastructure/` - Framework-specific implementations (Prisma, Express)
+- `infrastructure/` - Actual implementations (Prisma, Redis, etc.)
-- `ports/` - Interfaces define contracts (Dependency Inversion Principle)
+- `ports/` - Interfaces that define contracts between layers

-**Benefits**:
+**Why it helps:**
-- ✅ Easy to test (mock interfaces)
+- Easy to test - can mock interfaces instead of real databases
-- ✅ Framework-independent business logic
-- ✅ Clear dependencies (inner layers don't depend on outer layers)
+- Business logic doesn't depend on Express or Prisma
-- ✅ Easy to swap implementations (e.g., Prisma → TypeORM)
+- Can swap out implementations (e.g., switch from Prisma to TypeORM) without touching core logic
-- ✅ Team collaboration (clear boundaries)
+- Clear boundaries make it easier for teams to work in parallel

-**SOLID Principles**:
+**SOLID principles applied:**
-- Single Responsibility: Each use case has one job
+- Single Responsibility: Each use case does one thing
-- Open/Closed: Extend via interfaces, not modification
-- Dependency Inversion: Depend on abstractions (interfaces), not concrete classes
+- Dependency Inversion: Core depends on interfaces, not concrete classes

 ---